rq-d/MissileSim/README.md

 - Total Mass: 15.23kg
 - Principal moments of inertia at center of mass (SW coordinate system is rotated differently than body frame. origin at missile base)
   - 0.01, 2.39, 2.39 Px, Py, Pz

+Aero and Mass Properties

+- using aero coefficients and math from example given.
+- Mass properties are coming from my solidworks model.